mikalcallahan/Portfolio-old/README.md

 #### Portfolio
-Current [portfolio](https://mikalcallahan.me) implementation using react.js and express.
-Componetized and BEM approved.
+Current [portfolio](https://mikal.co) implementation using react.js and express.
+Componetized and ~~BEM approved~~ styled components in the works.

 See TODO.md
 ```